SampleEnvironment/SECoP/protocol/issues/059 set_mode and mode instead of some commands.rst

 model B
 ~~~~~~~

 Proposed model.
-The status code contains only the information needed for the classical
+The status code contains only the information needed for the classical experiment.
-experiment.
-After a change target the measurement starts as soon as the status code is either
+After a change target the ECS wait before starting the measurement until the status code is either
 FINALIZE, IDLE or WARN (or any substates of them).
-For the special case, where one wants to measure while MOVING the set_mode / mode parameter
+For the special case, where one wants to measure while MOVING the set_mode/mode parameter
-has to be examined.
+has to be used/examined.

 * parameters: value, status, target, mode, set_mode
 * commands: stop